 Nicola balances her role at Arthritis Research UK with a busy family life.
 She's deputy chair of governors for a local primary school

 Olivia joined Arthritis Research UK in 2012 from Hospice UK, where she led the development of Hospice Care Week, delivered in partnership with local hospices.

-With over 30 years in the charity sector, Stewart has worked at five major charities including the MS Society, RNID and RNIB.
-Roles have focused on co-design of service interventions that help people with a lived condition to make informed choices and decisions about their care and support.
-He joins the transformational leadership team from Arthritis Care, which he joined in July 2014 as Director of Nations and Services leading the delivery and development of the charity’s local, national and UK services as well as evolving the charity's volunteering offer through branches, groups and local services.
+With over 30 years in the charity sector, Stewart has worked across various health challenges including deafness, visual impairment, multiple sclerosis and arthritis.
+Roles have focused on co-design of UK service interventions that help people with a lived condition to make informed choices and decisions about their care and support.
+As former Director of Nations and Services at Arthritis Care, Stewart has been leading the delivery and development of local, national and UK services as well as evolving involvement and volunteering offers within the field of arthritis since 2014.

-As Director of involvement and services, Stewart is responsible for guiding the charity wide four nations approach to all our work alongside the establishment of our local, national and UK services offer.
+As Director of involvement, influencing and support, Stewart is responsible for guiding the charity wide four nations approach to all our strategic priorities alongside the establishment of our local, national and UK services offer and influencing approaches.
 In addition, creating the catalyst and momentum for our involvement aspirations, particularly amongst people with arthritis, their family and friends.

-I started my career in the car industry with Vauxhall back when the web was all about Flash Microsites but since then I have been firmly in the not for profit sector with roles at NHS Digital, Macmillan Cancer Support, the Metropolitan Police and Diabetes UK – with some traveling and mountain climbing in between.
+Amanda started her career in the car industry with Vauxhall back when the web was all about Flash Microsites but since then has been firmly in the not for profit sector with roles at NHS Digital, Macmillan Cancer Support, the Metropolitan Police and Diabetes UK – with some traveling and mountain climbing in between.